ONE OF A KIND BOOTH DESIGN GUIDE

-We love all the ways our vendors express their brands, showcase their creativity and make our show come to life with your booth displays each year.
-Your booth can be your best selling tool--drawing customers in, telling your story and showcasing off your work--so make it count!
+We love all the different ways you express your brand, showcase your creativity and make our show come to life with your booth displays each year.
+Your booth is your best selling tool to draw in customers, tell your story and really show off your work, so make it count!
 We’ve created this handy guide with basic requirements, best practices and extra credit ideas to really make your booth space pop!
-Make sure to also read through our Booth Design Regulations to ensure your booth is compliant.
-Last but not least, head over to our Best Booth Pinterest Boards for great examples you can use as inspiration for your own designs.
+You can also check out our Best Booth Pinterest Boards for great examples you can use as inspiration for your own designs.

-Booth building costs will vary, but you can start to get a sense of your estimated costs in this thread in the Facebook Group.
-We also recommend checking out Light + Paper's booth building breakdown in her OOAK Tips Instagram Stories highlight.
-View your booth costs through a long-term lens and think of each piece as an investment in growing your business with One Of A Kind.
-Costs should be amoretized over the years you will be able to use pieces to get a clearer picture of their value.
-Building a professional booth right out of the gate is a great way to jumpstart sales and customer engagement, but if you need to take it slow, follow booth design pro Diana Watters lead--think about what pieces will make the most impact up front and created a staged plan to invest in other aspects of your display over time.
+Booth building costs will vary for everyone, but you can get a sense of some estimated costs (and share your own) in this thread in the Facebook Group.
+You should view your booth costs through a long-term lens and think of each piece as an investment in growing your business with One Of A Kind.
+Amoretize costs over the years you will use your pieces to get a clearer picture of their value.
+Building a professional booth right out of the gate is a great way to jumpstart sales and customer engagement, but if you need to take it slow, follow booth design pro Diana Watters lead and think about what pieces will make the most impact up front.
+Then, plan to invest in other parts of your booth display over time.

 Your booth will start as a raw space, with concrete floors and a pipe-and-drape structure.
 These can be the building blocks of your booth, but we encourage you to think about the ways you can elevate your space to create a polished and professional backdrop for your brand.